diegor2/TakeYourMedicine/README.md

 TakeYourMedicine
 ================

 Remembers you to take you medicine right on time!
+Never forget to take a pill again!